Bloomingdale's

 Bloomingdale's Inc. is an upmarket American department store chain founded in 1861 by Joseph Bloomingdale and Lyman Bloomingdale.
-It was acquired by Federated Department Stores in 1930, which decades later purchased Macy's department store chain in 1994.
-Federated was renamed Macy's, Inc. in 2007.
+It was acquired by Federated Department Stores in 1930.
+Federated purchased Macy's department store chain in 1994 and was renamed Macy's, Inc. in 2007.

-As of 2024, the chain had a total of 32 directly-owned department stores in the U.S. and 3 franchised stores in Dubai and Kuwait; 21 outlet stores (all in the U.S.), and 4 Bloomie's by Bloomingdale's concept stores.
+As of 2024, Bloomingdale's had a total of 32 directly-owned department stores, 21 outlet stores and 4 Bloomie's by Bloomingdale's concept stores.
+Nordstrom is its primary competitor.
+Internationally, Bloomingdale's has 3 franchised stores in Dubai and Kuwait.

-Its headquarters and flagship store are located at 59th Street and Lexington Avenue in the New York City borough of Manhattan.
+Comparable sales rose 9% in the third quarter of 2025 — the strongest gain in 13 quarters.
+In 2025 and 2026, the company added brands including Chloé, Burberry, Casablanca, Bottega Veneta, Jacquemus, Khaite, Roger Vivier, Skims, and Zimmermann.
+Its headquarters and flagship store are located at 59th Street and Lexington Avenue in Manhattan, New York City.
+Its CEO is Olivier Bron.